-Recruitment chatbots, or virtual recruiting assistants, are computer software program that can perform tasks like engaging with candidates, pre-screening candidates, or automating interview scheduling, using multiple messaging channels, like text messaging, Facebook Messenger, and webchat.
+Recruitment chatbots, or virtual recruiting assistants, are computer software programs that can perform tasks like engaging with candidates, pre-screening candidates, or automating interview scheduling, using multiple messaging channels, like text messaging, Facebook Messenger, and webchat.

 These tasks can be voice requests, like asking Siri or Google Assistant to look up information, or can be a candidate responding to a job ad over text messaging.